rileyzen/learn-repo-snowflake/README.md

 ---
 ### Manually Updated Data Sources
 - Some of the data sources we use for analysis need to be manually pushed to Stitch via Googlesheets (API Docs)
-    - [TABLE LINK HERE] - description of googlesheet and when it needs to updated
+    - [TABLE LINK HERE] - description of googlesheet and when it needs to updated.
     - [TABLE LINK II HERE] - description of googlesheet and when it needs to updated

+---

+### Contact
+- For dbt installation process, contact [NAME, EMAIL]
+- For permissions, contact [NAME, EMAIL]
+- For documentation questions, contact [NAME, EMAIL]
+- For BI tool questions, contact [NAME, EMAIL]